NEED HELP? Call or text: (206) 462-0911 or (206) 940-6430 | EMAIL: firstname.lastname@example.org

 Overview of Position

-This role entails assisting the Executive Director with day to day operations, leading a prevention project, and providing advocacy based counseling for survivors of domestic violence in order to promote their self-determination and safety.
+The bi-lingual advocacy role entails providing advocacy based counseling for Spanish speaking survivors of domestic violence, teen dating violence, stalking, and sexual assault on Vashon Island in order to promote their self-determination and safety.

 DOVE’s ideal candidate will have: